Learning Hub

 Explain It

 In our increasingly wireless world, three letters frequently pop up when the talk turns to VoIP in a call center: QoS, or Quality of Service.
 When call center operators look at building, expanding, or virtualizing their business, QoS is a term that often gets tossed around like a minor detail or an implicit assumption during discussions with SIP providers or resellers.
-This Explain It! prepares you for these conversations, so you understand the basics of call center QoS and know why it is critical, so every customer contact is consistently clear.
+This blog prepares you for these conversations, so you understand the basics of call center QoS and know why it is critical, so every customer contact is consistently clear.

 QoS May Not Mean What You Think It Means